-Why use a Nominee Director
+Why use a Nominee Director?

-The basic function of the Nominee Director is to shield working executives of Limited and other companies from the public disclosure requirements that exist in many jurisdictions.
+Privacy – The basic function of the Nominee Director is to shield working executives of Limited and other companies from the public disclosure requirements that exist in many jurisdictions.
 It is a perfectly legal device which preserves the privacy of an individual.
 It is designed to help a person who would rather not disclose their interest with a company.

-How our Nominee Director Service Works
+How our Nominee Director Service works

-The essence of a nominee director service is that it is the names of the nominee directors are indicated in the corporate documentation.
+The essence of a nominee director service is that it is the names of the nominees are indicated in the corporate documentation.
 The appointed nominees are not actually entitled to manage the company.
 We provide the owner with a Power of Attorney empowering him or her to run the business, manage the company’s activities and open and operate the company’s bank accounts.
 There are however limitations to the function of the Nominee Director.
 The Nominee is a director of a company in name only and has no other powers or responsibilities.
-Since the address of the Nominee Director will be one of ours, we will from time to time receive correspondence which will require the attention of the person requesting the Nominee Director Service.
+Since the address of the Nominee will be one of ours, we will from time to time receive correspondence which will require the attention of the person requesting the Nominee Service.
 As part of the service we will forward these documents.